MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![40-tooth GT2 pulley wireframe](../img/hardware/40_tooth.png){: .shadow}

-Used to drive the Z-Axis lead-screw from the 20-tooth pulley above.
+Used to drive the Z-Axis lead screw from the 20-tooth pulley above.

 ---